keithalewis/lac/README.md

 The _colon_ (`:`) function is used to place a key and a value into the dictionary.

-Use `load` to specify the _signature_ of the function returned by `dlsym` to create a _cif_: a C InterFace.
+Use `load` to specify the _signature_ of the pointer returned by `dlsym` to create a _cif_: a C InterFace.
 The signature specifies the return type of the function, a pointer to a C function, and the required arguments.
-The arguments are terminated by `void`.
+The required arguments are terminated by `void`.
 The syntax is similar to the C function declaration.
 The type `void` is not a valid argument type.